jparrott06/Assignment1-AkhtarParrott/README.md

       Signup Page for Chirpy - all requirements met as specified for Assignment#1.
       We did not add the left-navbar for signup.html because that should only be accessed by a logged in user.

+      We have also implemented extensive error-handling of user input for fields before the signup form is validated.
+      Changes include:
+      - Passwords must match
+      - Passwords must contain at least one lower-case letter, upper-case letter, and digit
+      - Fields must not contain invalid characters: &,<,>,#,!,`," or ~
   </details>

   <details><summary>signin.html</summary>